 Go wine tasting at Arrington Vineyards

-The holidays is a great time to visit Arrington Vineyards just a half-hour from Nashville.
-The winery offers sweeping views and plenty of space to have family picnics, play games, and enjoy the wines.
-During the Christmas season, there is live music and lots of decorations, and you’ll often find special offers like chocolate pairings and more.
+We love visiting Arrington Vineyards, which is just a half-hour from Nashville, at the holidays.
+Open daily, the winery offers sweeping views and plenty of space to have family picnics, play games, and enjoy the wines.
+During the Christmas season, there is live music on weekends and lots of decorations, and you’ll often find special offers — the chocolate pairing is our pick.

 See Christmas at the Ryman

-One of the most popular residencies in Nashville, Amy Grant and Vince Gill perform 12 shows for Christmas at the Ryman during the holiday season.
+One of the most popular residencies in the city, Amy Grant and Vince Gill perform 12 shows for Christmas at the Ryman from December 10-20, 2025.
 With a musical catalog ranging from O Holy Night to Let It Snow, the musical couple is one of the biggest draws around.

 Drive though the Dancing Lights of Christmas

 About a half-hour from downtown, the largest drive thru light and music show in Tennessee is hosted at the Wilson County Fairgrounds in Lebanon.
-Beginning November 10 and lasting through New Year’s Eve, the Dancing Lights of Christmas features lights synchronized to a special radio station playing lots of Christmas favorites.
+Beginning November 8, 2025 and lasting through January 4, 2026, the Dancing Lights of Christmas features lights synchronized to a radio station playing Christmas favorites.
 From dancing snowmen to spinning ornaments, the nightly show is a must-see for lovers of lights.

-Admission to the light show also includes the sites of Santa’s Village and a petting zoo.
+Admission to the light show also includes the sites of Santa’s Village, visiting with Santa (through December 23), and a petting zoo.
 Weekends here can get busy beyond belief, so plan to visit during the week, if possible.

 Enjoy the Metro Christmas tree